holly-cummins/holly-cummins.github.io/content/posts/2022-06-16--how-to-draw-part-i/index.md

 see how much practice has helped.

 ![A drawing of a burger](burger-2021.png)
 _Burger, 2021.
-I have more confidence with reflection and shading._
+I have more confidence with reflection and shading than in my earlier pictures._

 Have I got a perfect growth mindset?
 Of [course not.](https://www.theatlantic.com/education/archive/2016/12/how-praise-became-a-consolation-prize/510845/)
 While writing this blog, I happened